WaveOfMotion/Non-blocking-TCP-client-server-communication-between-two-ABB-AC500-V3-PLCs-over-Ethernet/README.md

 ```
 , then success if returns 0.

---> Create non-blocking socket meaning, if no data is received, socket is kept open:
+## Create non-blocking socket
+If no data is received, socket is kept open:
 ```iecst
 hSocket := syssocket.SysSockCreate(
 	iAddressFamily := syssocket.GVL.SOCKET_AF_INET,